- Important Update: Our Investment Presentation Seminar is now available twice a week.

 In addition to the practical reasons for buying pre-construction, just think about how nice it is to own something new.
-A lot of people prefer to buy brand-new, whether it’s a new car, a new phone, or a new home.
+Of course it’s better to buy brand-new, whether it’s a new car, new phone, or a new home.
 People are attracted to the latest, most modern things in life.
-Think about how nice it would be to own a condominium suite that nobody has lived in yet, and use amenities that are freshly-installed.
+Think about how nice it would be to own a condominium suite that nobody has lived in yet.
+You can be the first to use the freshly-installed amenities.

 You will also be the first person to occupy the space; the first person to use the new, state-of-the-art appliances, the first person to enjoy the view from your balcony, the first person to relax in your new soaker tub.
-For many residents, one of the best parts is customizing your own finishes and upgrades, which can only be done in the pre-construction phase.
+Another major benefit to buying new is customizing your own finishes and upgrades, which is some people’s favourite part.

-We, on the other hand, are here to support you.
-We’ll guide you through the complicated process and make sure there are no surprises.
-Because we specialize in pre-construction, we can educate you about the developer, the site plan, different layouts, market trends, and the lease process if you’re an investor.
-We can also show you other options in the area, something the developer’s sales team likely won’t do.
+We are here to support you.
+We’ll guide you through the complicated purchasing process and make sure there are no surprises.
+Our specialties in pre-construction also means we can educate you about developers, the site plans, different layouts, market trends, pre-construction closing costs, the lease process and carrying costs if you’re an investor.
+We can show you multiple options in any given area too, something the developer’s sales team won’t do.

-One of the biggest perks of going with a Platinum Agent is that we have access to these projects before they’re released to the public, giving you first choice of suites at the lowest price.
+One of the biggest perks of going with a Platinum Agent is that we have access to projects before they’re released to the public, giving you first choice of suites at the lowest price.
 By the time the developer is selling to the public, many of the units will likely be sold and the remaining inventory will have increased in price.

 Let’s look at these factors.

-a) Intention: If you’re an investor, we will provide you with market research and statistics to help maximize your return on investment.
-If you intend to live in your new unit, we’ll get to know you and find you a home that fits your lifestyle now, yet provides long-term value.
+- Intention: If you’re an investor, we will provide you with market research and statistics to help maximize your return on investment.
+If you intend to live in your new unit, we’ll get to know you and find you a home that fits your current lifestyle, while also providing long-term value.

-b) Affordability: We can provide you with several options with your budget.
+- Price Range: We can provide you with several options within your budget.
 Pre-construction condos usually require a down payment equal to 20 percent of the purchase price, although the deposit structure allows you to stagger your payments over the pre-construction period.

-c) Lifestyle: We have access to a wealth of projects at the platinum stage, which allows you to shop and compare options.
+- Lifestyle: We have access to a wealth of projects at the platinum stage, allowing you to shop and compare options.
 Once we get to know you, we can narrow down choices based on your wants and needs.
 Do you prefer sleek high-rises or cozy boutique buildings?
-Waterfront views or city skyline view?
+Waterfront or city skyline view?
 Would you prefer a ravine in your backyard or the city’s hottest restaurants?

-If you’re looking at an investment property, there are definitely some strategic choices you can make, such as buying near subway access, high-density employment areas or desirable shopping and entertainment hubs.
+If you’re primarily looking for an investment property, there are definitely some strategic choices you can make.
+You may look for developments near subway access, high-density employment areas, desirable shopping centres, and entertainment hubs.

-It’s hard to go wrong with one-bedroom-plus-den and two-bedroom units, as they tend to attract more professionals and young families.
-Studios generate great rental income and are often popular with students, but may take somewhat longer to sell in the current market.
+It’s hard to go wrong with one-bedroom-plus-den and two-bedroom units, because they tend to attract more professionals and young families.
+Studios generate great rental income and are often popular with students, but may take longer to sell in the current market.

 Before considering purchasing a parking spot, you should ask yourself, can you see yourself living here in the next 5-10 years and is a car a necessity?
 If the answer is yes, then you should consider buying one.
-Parking spaces in the downtown core currently range from $50,000 to $100,000 per spot, but just like the appreciation of a unit, you will likely be able to sell your parking space for a higher price eventually.
+Parking spaces in the downtown core currently range from $50,000 to $100,000 per spot, but just like the appreciation of a unit, your parking spot will likely increase in value.

 If you are strictly an investor and you are buying a one-bedroom unit in an area with an excellent walk score, save your money and pass on a parking space.
 For a lot that costs $50,000, it will take you approximately 20 years to pay it off if you rent it out for $200 per month.
 If, however, you’re buying a two-bedroom or three-bedroom and anticipate renting to a family, or if you buy in a neighbourhood where having a car makes commuting easier, it might be something to consider.

-Often, south-facing views make a great option for resale, provided they’re not obstructed.
+Unobstructed south-facing views often make a great option for resale.
 Anywhere you can see the waterfront, the CN Tower or the downtown skyline will be extremely popular with buyers.
 If you are choosing to live in your new home, you may want to consider whether you prefer having the sun in the morning or the afternoon.
 It’s these types of personal questions that determine whether an east or west facing unit is better for you.

 Yes!
 You can definitely own multiple properties in one building, although the government will ask you to designate one as your primary residence.
 Any additional properties are considered an investment and may be subjected to HST at final closing.